March 12, 2026

 Colorectal Cancer: Preventable and Curable

-Maybe it is not something you have thought about.
+Maybe a colonoscopy is not something you have thought about.
 Maybe no one has suggested you get it done.
 Maybe you do not want to do the prep or schedule the procedure.
 We understand that getting screened for colon cancer can seem like a big deal, but if you are between 45 and 75 years old, now is the time.

 Colonoscopy is the most important tool we have to prevent and identify this common type of cancer and start effective treatment when needed.
 The simple truth is that survival is higher when colorectal cancer is found before it spreads to other parts of the body.
 Colonoscopy can prevent colorectal cancer or find it early, when treatment works best.
-That’s why every patient in the Southern New Hampshire Health System is encouraged to get screened for colon cancer.
+That’s why every patient is encouraged to get screened for colon cancer.

 Colorectal cancer is the third most diagnosed cancer in both men and women in the United States.
-In the U.S. approximately 154,000 people are diagnosed with colorectal cancer a year, and approximately 53,000 people die from it.
-March is colorectal cancer awareness month, and it is our role as healthcare professionals to make sure you have the facts about this disease and how to protect yourself and family from it.
+In the U.S., approximately 154,000 people are diagnosed with colorectal cancer a year, and approximately 53,000 people die from it.
+March is colorectal cancer awareness month, and it is our role as healthcare professionals to make sure you have the facts about this disease and how to protect yourself and your family from it.

 Fact 1: Incidence of colon cancer is rising among patients under 50